 - Staging.
 Cancer surgery helps your doctor define how advanced your cancer is, called its stage.
 Surgery allows your doctor to evaluate the size of your tumor and determine whether it's traveled to your lymph nodes.
 Additional tests might be necessary to gauge your cancer's stage.

 - Primary treatment.
 For many tumors, cancer surgery is the best chance for a cure, especially if the cancer is localized and hasn't spread.
-If there's evidence that your cancer hasn't spread, your doctor may recommend surgery to remove the cancerous tumor as your primary treatment.

 - Debulking.
 When it's not possible to remove all of a cancerous tumor — for example, because doing so may severely harm an organ — your doctor may remove as much as possible (debulking) in order to make chemotherapy or radiation more effective.

 - Relieving symptoms or side effects.
 Sometimes surgery is used to improve your quality of life rather than to treat the cancer itself — for example, to relieve pain caused by a tumor that's pressing on a nerve or bone or to remove a tumor that's blocking your intestine.